CS-DS-125/125book/py4e_rst/01-intro.rst

    Enter file:words.txt
    to 16

-Our “personal information analysis assistant” quickly told us that the word “to” was used sixteen times in the first three paragraphs of this chapter.
+Our "personal information analysis assistant" quickly told us that the word "to" was used sixteen times in the first three paragraphs of this chapter.

-This very fact that computers are good at things that humans are not is why you need to become skilled at talking “computer language”.
+This very fact that computers are good at things that humans are not is why you need to become skilled at talking "computer language".
 Once you learn this new language, you can delegate mundane tasks to your partner (the computer), leaving more time for you to do the things that you are uniquely suited for.
 You bring creativity, intuition, and inventiveness